MujyKun/IreneBot/README.md

   joingame  ----   Join a game [Format: %joingame (gameid) (bid)] [Aliases: jg]

   stand     ----   Keep Your Cards [Format: %stand]
 ________
+Cogs:
+load ---- Command which Loads a Module.
+Remember to use dot path. e.g: cogs.owner

+reload ---- Command which Reloads a Module.
+Remember to use dot path. e.g: cogs.owner

+unload ---- Command which Unloads a Module.
+Remember to use dot path. e.g: cogs.owner

+________
 Currency: